madewithlove/glue/docs/configuration-object.md

 $app->run();
 ```

 Ultimately, besides a few special keys, configuration is free of form and structure, it just needs to implement `ConfigurationInterface`.
-So, go wild.confi
+So, go wild.